cfjedimaster/raymondcamdendotcom/content/post/2017/04/04/openwhisk-sequences-and-errors.md

 ![Better error](https://static.raymondcamden.com/images/2017/4/ows3.png)

 Nice!
-The user of "error like" keys is arbitrary of course.
+The use of "error like" keys is arbitrary of course.
 I modified the reject to include `howBlue:"very"` and it was available in the result.
 It probably makes sense to follow a pattern like Carlos used above, just remember you can include additional stuff if you want as well.